-Over the years, the Daley Plaza has become a traditional place to hold events.
-The plaza welcomes many visitors each year and presents many attractions which include cultural noon time programming and well as seasonal farmer’s markets. (www.cityofchicago.org).
+Over the years, Daley Plaza has become a traditional place to hold events.
+The plaza welcomes many visitors each year and presents many attractions such as Food Truck Fest, City Markets, Cultural Noontime Programming and so much more.

 You can reach the Richard J. Daley Center at: